-Other Implementing Partners: Ministries of Foreign Affairs and Interior; Commission of Aid to Refugees; National Migration Institute; migrant shelters; CSOs Budget: \$3,121,708 ecurity
+Other Implementing Partners: Ministries of Foreign Affairs and Interior; Commission of Aid to Refugees; National Migration Institute; migrant shelters; CSOs Budget: \$3,121,707 security

-Key Words: Migrants; health; empowerment; capacity-building; personal insecurity as they travel with limited access to basic shelter and essential social services.
-Many fall victim to organized criminal groups who prey on their vulnerable situation.
-Instances of violence, sexual abuse, kidnapping and human trafficking can occur, underlining the importance of comprehensive measures to promote safety.
+Key Words: Migrants; health; empowerment; capacity-building; personal physical insecurity as they travel with limited access to basic shelter and essential social services.
+Many fall victims to organized criminal groups who prey on their vulnerable situation.
+They suffer violence and sexual abuse and are increasingly victims of kidnapping, human trafficking, extortion and even murder.